 Throughput Issue Identification

 To best demonstrate and illustrate the process, I’ll use a common business scenario.
 For this example I selected a restaurant operation.
-So imagine a family owned pizza shop that seats customers and has carry-out and delivery services.
+Imagine a family owned pizza shop that seats customers and has carry-out and delivery services.
 I added these two variables to illustrate the difference in the thought processes associated with throughput due to staffing costs.

 Because variables really complicate or extend the identification process, I will keep the restaurant basic with the following variables: